 English as a Second Language (ESL) services at the University are offered through the Center for American English Language and Culture (CAELC).
 CAELC is charged both to provide leadership on issues related to ESL/intercultural communication and to help members of the University of Virginia community attain the level of linguistic and cultural proficiency needed for success at a research university in the United States.
 Please see our fact sheet here.

-Information and application materials for the Summer 2013 English for Academic Purposes program are now available.
+Information and application materials for the Summer 2014 English for Academic Purposes program are now available.
+Applications are due May 21, 2014.
 Visit this link for more information.

 For a video description of our VISAS program, check out this clip created by our VISAS Interns